Drip coffee

-Brewed coffee is made by pouring hot water onto ground coffee beans, then allowing to brew.
-There are several methods for doing this, including using a filter, a percolator, and a French press.
-Terms used for the resulting coffee often reflect the method used, such as drip brewed coffee, filtered coffee, pour-over coffee, immersion brewed coffee, or simply coffee.
+Drip coffee is made by pouring hot water onto ground coffee beans, allowing it to brew while seeping through.
+There are several methods for doing this, including using a filter.
+Terms used for the resulting coffee often reflect the method used, such as drip-brewed coffee, or, somewhat inaccurately, filtered coffee in general.
+Manually brewed drip coffee is typically referred to as pour-over coffee.
 Water seeps through the ground coffee, absorbing its constituent chemical compounds, and then passes through a filter.
 The used coffee grounds are retained in the filter, while the brewed coffee is collected in a vessel such as a carafe or pot.

 History

-Paper coffee filters were invented in Germany by Melitta Bentz in 1908 and are commonly used for drip brew all over the world.
-In 1954 the first electric drip brewer, the Wigomat invented by Gottlob Widmann, was patented in Germany.
-Drip brew coffee makers largely replaced the coffee percolator in the 1970s due to the percolator's tendency to over-extract coffee, thereby making it bitter.
-One benefit of paper filters is that the used grounds and the filter may be disposed of together, without a need to clean the filter.
-Permanent filters are now also common, made of thin perforated metal sheets, fine plastic mesh or porous ceramics that restrain the grounds but allow the coffee to pass, thus eliminating the need to have to purchase separate filters which sometimes cannot be found in some parts of the world.
+Commercial paper coffee filters were invented in Germany by Melitta Bentz in 1908 and are commonly used for drip brew all over the world.
+In 1944, Willy Brand developed an automatic drip-brewer utilizing circular paper filters in Switzerland.
+In 1954, one of the first electric drip brewers, the Wigomat invented by Gottlob Widmann, was patented in Germany.
+Drip brew coffee makers largely replaced the coffee percolator (a device combining boiling, drip-brewing and steeping) in the 1970s due to the percolator's tendency to over-extract coffee, thereby making it bitter.
+One benefit of paper filters is that the used grounds and the filter may be disposed together, without a need to clean the filter.
+Permanent filters are also common, made of thin perforated metal sheets, fine plastic mesh, porous ceramics or glazed porcelain sieves that restrain the grounds but allow the coffee to pass, thus eliminating the need to have to purchase separate filters which sometimes cannot be found in some parts of the world.
 These add to the maintenance of the machine but reduce overall cost and produce less waste.

 Characteristics

 Brewing with a paper filter produces clear, light-bodied coffee.
 While free of sediments, such coffee is lacking in some of coffee's oils and essences; they have been trapped in the paper filter.
-Metal filters do not remove these components.
+Metal, nylon or porcelain mesh filters do not normally remove these components.

 It may be observed, especially when using a tall, narrow carafe, that the coffee at the bottom of the coffeepot is stronger than that at the top.
 This is because less flavor is available for extraction from the coffee grounds as the brewing process progresses.
 A mathematical argument has been made that delivering comparable strength in two cups of coffee is nearly achieved using a Thue–Morse sequence of pours.
-This analysis prompted a whimsical article in the popular press.